kubeflow/example-seldon/README.md

 kubectl create clusterrolebinding default-admin2 --clusterrole=cluster-admin --serviceaccount=default:default
 ```

-You need to create a ksonnet app and install all components needed by running from the root of the cloned project:
+You need to create a ksonnet app and install all components needed by running from the root of the cloned/forked project:

 ```bash
 ./scripts/setup_k8s_tools.sh